 What are the symptoms of seborrhoeic keratoses?

-Seborrhoeic keratoses are harmless, but are often considered to be a nuisance.
-They can itch, become inflamed, and catch on clothing.
-Many people dislike the look of them, particularly when they occur on the face.
+SK are harmless, and usually do not cause symptoms.
+They can sometimes itch, become red and sore, and catch on clothing.
+Many people dislike the look of them, particularly when they occur on their faces.

 What do seborrhoeic keratoses look like?

-Seborrhoeic keratoses have a rough surface, and range in colour from golden brown to mid brown to almost black.
-They can affect anyone, but on dark- skinned people they can also appear as multiple small dark brown or black bumps, especially on the face and the neck; in such a case this is called Dermatosis Papulosa Nigra.
+SK have a rough surface, and range in colour from pink to almost black.
+They can affect anyone, but on dark-skinned people they can also appear as a lot of small dark brown or black bumps, especially on the face and the neck (this is called dermatosis papulosa nigra).

-Small flat seborrhoeic keratoses can often become more raised and larger as the years go by.
-Their size varies from less than one centimetre to severalcentimetres across.
-They give the impression that they are stuck onto the surface of the skin; however some look like small pigmented skin tags.
+Small flat SK can often become more raised and larger as the years go by.
+Their size varies from less than one centimetre to several centimetres across.
+They give the impression that they are stuck onto the surface of the skin.

-Seborrhoeic keratoses occur most often on the trunk, but they are also common on the head and neck.
-Their numbers vary, and one person may have just one seborrhoeic keratosis whilst others can have hundreds.
-Once present, they usually stay, and new ones often appear over the years.
+SK occur most often on the trunk, but are also common on the head and neck.
+The numbers vary and one person may have just one SK whilst others may have many.
+Once present, they usually remain and new ones may appear over the years.

 How are seborrhoeic keratoses diagnosed?

-Seborrhoeic keratoses are much more common than skin cancers; however a very dark seborrhoeic keratosis can look similar to a melanoma.
-It is therefore important that either a general practitioner or specialist checks any pigmented lesions to ensure that the correct diagnosis is made.
+SK are much more common than skin cancers; however, a very dark seborrhoeic keratosis can look similar to a melanoma.
+It is therefore important that either a general practitioner or specialist checks any changing brown/black lesions to ensure they are a SK.

-Seborrhoeic keratoses can cause worry by becoming inflamed or bleeding.
-If there is any doubt, a skin biopsy can be done to confirm the diagnosis.
+SK can become a worry if they are red, itchy, sore or bleeding.
+If there is any doubt, a skin biopsy can be done.

 Can seborrhoeic keratoses be cured?